Health & Nutrition

 We don’t add anything to our fermented foods other than organic vegetables, herbs, spices and sea salt.
 There are no preservatives or added cultures, just our hard work and love for great food that will nourish every customer.

-(+/-) What are probiotics?
-What kinds are in Firefly Kitchens’ products?
+What are probiotics and what kinds are in Firefly Kitchens product? (+)

 Better digestion, better immune function, increased nutrient absorption and overall health and wellness.
 See our health benefits page for a complete rundown of health benefits and how fermented foods can help you.
 (LINKS)